Surviving the Cold: Quick Fixes for a Broken Heater

 Step 4: Contact a Professional

 If you’ve exhausted all simple fixes and your heat still hasn’t come back on, it’s time to call a professional HVAC technician.
-They have the and tools necessary to diagnose and fix the issue.
+They have the expertise and tools necessary to diagnose and fix the issue.
 While waiting for the professional to arrive, continue to stay warm using the previously mentioned methods.
 Remember, attempting to fix the problem yourself without proper knowledge and experience can be dangerous and may cause further damage to your heating system.

 Step 5: Prepare for Future Outages